jbenon/PCBS-Role-of-learning-in-three-dimensional-form-perception/README.md

 # PCBS: Role of learning in three dimensional form perception
 ---

-For this PCBS project, I will implement in Python the experiments used in the article [Role of learning in three dimensional form perception](https://www.nature.com/articles/384460a0).
-The project contains different steps:
+This project aims at reproducing part of the experiment conducted by Pawan Sinha and Tomaso Poggio in 1996, that was described in the article [Role of learning in three dimensional form perception](https://www.nature.com/articles/384460a0).

-+ Display a 3D figure with different angles
+## Description of the original experiment

-+ Randomly generate a 3D figure by bending a randomly bending a wire in a 3D space
+In the original experiment, Sinha and Poggio studied the role of learning in shape perception.
+To do so, they created several 3D shapes by randomly bending a 3D wire.
+This shape